bfeitknecht/vault/sem4/CN/VRL/CN-v-w07.md

 	- receiver replies with clear to send (CTS) with frame length
 	- sender transmits frame while nodes hearing CTS stay silent
 		- collisions on RTS/CTS still possible but less likely

+- in order to avoid possible endless packet forwards, switches build spanning tree of the network topology
+- switch connection requires distributed zero knowledge spanning tree algorithm
+	- any topology with no configuration
+	- adapt to link/switch failures
+		- initially, every switch believes it's the root
+		- send periodic updates to neighbors with address, root address and distance to root in hops
+		- switches favor ports with shorter distance to lowest root and use lowest address as tiebreaker